fsanaulla/chronicler/docs/read_operation_notes.md

 ## API

-At the moment only unsafe method exist.
+At the moment only untyped method exist.
 The base one is:
 ```
 db.readJs("SELECT * FROM measurement")
 res0: Future[ReadResult[JsArray]] // where JsArray it's influx point representation